-Leonardi et al. investigated a theoretical model to predict the thermal performance of inert direct-fired, woven-metal fiber-matrix porous radiant burner [12].
+Leonardi et al. [12] investigated a theoretical model to predict the thermal performance of inert direct-fired, woven-metal fiber-matrix porous radiant burner.
 The calculated results for the burner surface temperature, the gas exhaust temperature and the radiation efficiency for a single layer burner were compared with experimental data and good agreement was obtained.

-Li et al. developed a physical and mathematical model for simulating the directional radiative behavior of a porous radiant burner, in which the energy equations of tube wall and air are solved by finite-volume method, and the radiative source terms are determined by the Monte Carlo method [13].
+Li et al. [13] developed a physical and mathematical model for simulate the directional radiative behavior of a porous radiant burner, in which the energy equations of tube wall and air are solved by finite- volume method, and the radiative source terms are determined by the Monte Carlo method.
 The effects of relating parameters on the directional behavior of radiative heating and the radiation heating efficiency were analyzed.

-Talukdar et al. analyzed a two-dimensional PRB with detailed radiation model [14-15].
+Talukdar et al. [14-15] analyzed a two-dimensional PRB with detailed radiation model.
 Both transient and steady state characteristics were studied.
-The combustion was considered as a spatially dependent heat generating zone.
+The combustion was considered as a spatially dependent heat generation zone.
 The energy equations for gas and solid phases were solved numerically such that the radiative part was found using the collapsed dimension method.
-It must be noted that, this method needs very complicated computations for determining the radiative flux distribution in an emitting, absorbing and scattering media.
+It must be noted that, this method needs a very complicated computations for determining the radiative flux distribution in an emitting, absorbing and scattering media.

 A 2-D rectangular porous burner was investigated by Mishra et al. [16].
-The governing equations consist of two energy equations for gas and solid phases solved numerically for Methane-air combustion.
+The governing equations consist of two energy equations for gas and solid phases were solved numerically for Methane-air combustion.
 The radiative part of the energy equation is modeled using the collapsed dimension method.
 They studied the effects of equivalence ratio, extinction coefficient and volumetric heat transfer coefficient on temperature and concentration profiles.

-Thermal analysis of a homogeneous porous radiant burner (PRB) was carried out by the author using discrete ordinates method and a 2-D coordinate system
+Thermal analysis of a homogeneous porous radiant burner (PRB) was carried out by the author using the discrete ordinates method and a 2-D coordinate system [17].

-[17].
 In that work, a non-uniform combustion heat zone was considered as energy source in the proposed PRB.
-It was found that, using porous layers with large aspect ratio and with small scattering albedo causes an increase in the system efficiency to convert more energy from gas enthalpy to thermal radiation.
-Muthukumar et al. discussed the performance investigation of a porous radiant burner (PRB) used in LPG cooking stove.
-Performance of the burner was studied at different equivalence ratios and power intensities [18].
-The combustion of liquid fuel in the porous burner was carried out to investigate evaporation mechanism and combustion behaviour by Krittacom et al. [19].
-They found that the profile of the porous burner installed with porous emitter (PE) was higher than that of the porous burner without PE.
-A survey in the literature, proves that seldom has a research been carried out; analyzing composite porous burners.
-In the present research, it is attempted to introduce a more detailed model, simulating the thermal behavior of such a system.
-Therefore, the purpose of the present work is to develop a mathematical model to investigate the thermal characteristics of a composite porous radiant burner (CPRB) using 2-D rectangular coordinates.
-The analysis here employs discrete ordinates method for computing radiative heat flux in CPRBs. this method though expressed easily, retains important physical insights.
-On the other hand, it is clear from the literature review that less attention has been paid to analyzing CPRBs using discrete ordinates method.
-Therefore, the present work mainly aims at heat transfer analysis of a two-dimensional rectangular porous burner using a detailed radiation model based on discrete ordinates method.
-The burner is constructed of upstream and downstream porous layers, such that the combustion zone takes place just at the middle of porous burner Fig. 1.
+It was found that, using porous layers with large aspect ratio and with small scattering albedo, causes an increase in the system efficiency to convert more energy from gas enthalpy to thermal radiation.

+Study of literatures shows that there are a few research works about analysis of composite porous burners.
+In the present research, it is attempted to use more accurate model for obtaining thermal behavior of such systems.
+Therefore, the purpose of present work is to develop a mathematical model to investigate the thermal characteristics of a composite porous radiant burner (CPRB) using 2-D rectangular coordinate.
+The burner is constructed with upstream and downstream porous layers, such that the combustion zone takes place just at the middle of porous burner Fig 1.

-Fig.1 Schematic diagram of the problem under consideration
+Fig. 1 Schematic diagram of the problem under consideration